daydreamersjp/causality_analysis_primer/README.md

 - the effect of insulin is not the same to the patients who are administered and the ones who are not; because it depends on the doctors' discretions and the former patient group is supposedly under severer condition than the latter.
 - the effect of marketing campaign such as coupon distribution is not the same to the customers who received the coupon and the ones who do not; because it depends on the marketing team's discretion and the former customer group is supposedly promising and sensitive to the campaign than the latter.

-In general, these limitations are just called **population bias**.
-Next section shows how we can tackle it and get the unbiased estimate of the treatment effect.
+In general, this limitation is just called **population bias**.
+Next section shows one of the possible approaches we can take to tackle this limitation and get the unbiased estimate of the treatment effect.

 $<br \ ><br \ >$